open-wc/open-wc/packages/codelabs/src/basics/1-web-component.md

 Web Components are being used in the wild by many projects and companies.
 Some examples:

 ### Github
 Github uses web component for various part of their website.
 They're using just the Custom Elements API, relying on global styling.
-They use them as a progressive enhancements, on browsers without support or when javascript is turned off, there is a fallback text that is dispalyed.
+They use them as a progressive enhancements, on browsers without support or when javascript is turned off, there is a fallback text that is displayed.

 Their elements are open source, [you can find them here](https://github.com/github/time-elements).